stagestop/stagestop.github.io/FRONTEND_AUDIT.md

 ## Notes

 - Most frontend assets are globally loaded on every page, which increases page weight and maintenance risk.
-- Remaining jQuery usage is limited to custom scripts and should be removed in `T004H`.
+- jQuery has been removed from active source and generated output after `T004H`.